eagle-ai/eagle-ai.github.io/hbase-data-activity-monitoring.md

 permalink: /docs/hbase-data-activity-monitoring.html
 ---

-*On this page, any mention of Eagle points to Apache Eagle (incubating).*
+*On this page, any mention of Eagle points to Apache Eagle.*

 This page will introduce how to monitoring HBase data activity in the following aspects: